What Is Domestic Violence?

 Domestic Violence Accusations, Unfair or Not?

-If you have been charged with domestic violence, be prepared – you are already at a disadvantage right from the very start.
-Your Las Vegas domestic violence defense attorney will remind you that facing a domestic violence charge puts you at a worse position than other charges because of the circumstances involving you and the alleged victim.
+If you have been charged with domestic violence, be prepared – you are already at a disadvantage right from the start.
+Your Las Vegas domestic violence defense attorney will remind you that facing a domestic violence charge puts you in a worse position than other charges because of the circumstances involving you and the alleged victim.
 This disadvantage often stems from the immediate implementation of protection orders and societal perceptions attached to domestic violence allegations.

 History of Domestic Violence or Crime

 The prosecution will likely tell the jury about the defendant’s history of domestic violence or crime, if any.
-This strategy is utilized to build a narrative about the defendant’s character, even if it was for a separate crime (i.e., traffic tickets), alleging that the defendant can commit domestic violence because of fallacious reasoning.
-Television programs and movies also do not help the defendant because they may paint the defendant as the “bad guy” or a liar just from the fact that they have committed a crime in the past.
-Such portrayals can unfairly influence public perception and jury decisions by perpetuating stereotypes.
+They use this strategy to build a narrative about the defendant’s character, even if it was for a separate crime (i.e., traffic tickets), alleging that the defendant can commit domestic violence because of fallacious reasoning.

 Ignoring the “Victim’s” Violent History

-Some judges have ruled in the prosecution’s favor by suppressing evidence about the alleged victim’s violent history, saying they are doing this to protect the alleged victim, and that this trial is about the defendant.
-Even if the defendant has prepared evidence that supports their assertion of self-defense, all of it may become useless if it was suppressed.
-It highlights the importance of a thorough discovery process and pre-trial motions to argue for the admissibility of such evidence effectively.
+Even if the defendant has prepared evidence that supports their assertion of self-defense, all of it may become useless if it is suppressed.
+It highlights the importance of a thorough discovery process and pre-trial motions to argue for such evidence's admissibility.

 No Reconciliation